bagisto/bagisto-docs/src/performance/configure-fpc.md

 ## Cache Management

-Full Page Cache can be managed easily using artisan commands and configuration options.
+Full Page Cache is managed with artisan commands and configuration options.
 You can clear the entire cache, target specific URLs, or automate cache clearing through event listeners.
 This ensures your store always serves up-to-date content while maintaining high performance.

 ### Clear All Cache